 An industrial merger.

-The numerous acquisitions and mergers related to Raytheon show several things.
+The numerous acquisitions and mergers linked to Raytheon demonstrate several things.

-It was in 2001 that Raytheon announced the arrival of its business jet, the Raytheon Premier.
+In 2001, Raytheon announced the arrival on the market of its business jet, the Raytheon Premier.

-This is a light, fast, and spacious private jet.
-Made with composite materials, this private jet is lighter and therefore more fuel-efficient.
-This makes it a device with a very good quality-price ratio, which is a significant advantage in the business aviation market.
+This is a light, fast and spacious private jet.
+Created using composite materials, this private jet is lighter and therefore more fuel-efficient.
+This makes it an aircraft offering excellent value for money, which is a major advantage in the business aviation market.

-The interior is all comfort, with notably wide and reclining leather seats.
-This model of business jet can accommodate up to 6 passengers on a journey of 2,100 km.
+The cabin is extremely comfortable, with wide, reclining leather seats.
+This model of business jet also offers in-cabin entertainment services.
+The Raytheon Premier can carry up to 6 passengers over a distance of 2,100 km

-Do you wish to book a flight on a private jet from a particular manufacturer?
-AEROAFFAIRES is here for all your business aviation questions.
-For any request for information or a business jet flight, contact AEROAFFAIRES at +33 (0)1 44 09 91 82 or fill out our online quote.
+Would you like to book a flight on a private jet from a particular manufacturer?
+AEROAFFAIRES is there for all your business aviation questions.
+For more information or to book a business jet flight, contact AEROAFFAIRES on +33 (0)1 44 09 91 82 or fill in our online quote form.